Triphala: The Three-Fruit Formula for Digestion, Regularity & Gentle Detox

 You can build authentic Triphala at home from our three single-herb powders — Haritaki, Amla and Baheda — in equal parts, so you know exactly what goes in.

-This guide is for general educational purposes and reflects traditional Ayurvedic use alongside published research.
-It is not medical advice and does not diagnose, treat or cure any condition.
-Please consult a qualified Ayurvedic physician before starting any herb, especially during pregnancy or lactation, while on medication, or if managing a health condition.
+This guide is for educational purposes only and reflects traditional Ayurvedic use alongside published research.
+It does not diagnose, treat or cure any condition.
+Ayurvedic herbs should be chosen according to individual prakriti, age, digestion and health condition.
+Please consult a qualified Ayurvedic physician before use, especially during pregnancy or lactation, while on medication, or if managing a health condition.
 Results may vary from person to person.